argonautproject/data-query/pages/_includes/intro.md

  ------------------

- For the Argonaut Document Query Implementation guide, we are focused on the provider and patient access and retrieval of a patient's existing C-CDA formats - specifically, transition of care and patient summary [CCD documents] required for Meaningful Use.
-However other document types like PDF documents can be retrieved too.
-These are exposed in FHIR using a [DocumentReference Resource:  to index/search for them.
+ The Argonaut Document Query Implementation guide defines how a provider or patient can retrieve a patient's existing clinical document - specifically, transition of care and patient summary C-CDA [CCD documents] required for Meaningful Use.
+However other document formats, such as PDF, can be retrieved too.
+These are exposed in FHIR using a [DocumentReference] Resource:  to index/search for them.
 This guide provides the minimal requirements to fetch a URL link to either a) patient's existing documents which have been indexed or b) a “virtual” documents such as a CCD that could be created “on-demand”.

  The Document itself can be subsequently retrieved using the link provided from the DocumentQuery search results.
-The link could be ,for example, a [FHIR endpoint]  to a [Binary Resource]  or some other document repository.
+The link could be, for example, a [FHIR endpoint] (FHIR STU3) to a [Binary Resource]  or some other document repository.
 The details of how to retrieve the document are not covered in this guide.

  **Use Case**